-5GMF Evaluation Group assumes 12 repetition in DL-TCH transmission for the evaluation of reliability in Urban Macro-URLLC test environment, which is aligned with the self-evaluation report.
+5GMF Evaluation Group assumes 12 repetition in DL-TCH transmission for the evaluation of downlink reliability in Urban Macro-URLLC test environment, which is aligned with the self-evaluation report.
 Hence, both self-evaluation report and 5GMF evaluation report use Full RU OFDMA scheme in DL, since Single RU OFDMA scheme supports up to 4 time-domain repetition only.

-According to the section 8.5.3 (“Traffic channel demodulation reference signal”) in the EUHT specification below, in case of full RU OFDMA scheme, long preamble (CRS) is used for channel estimation of DL-TCH and CCH.
-Therefore, DL-TCH will encounter the same polluted RS issue with CCH in case of Full RU OFDMA scheme.
+According to the section 8.5.3 (“Traffic channel demodulation reference signal”) in the EUHT specification below, in case of full RU OFDMA scheme, CRS (long preamble) is used for channel estimation of DL-TCH and CCH.
+Therefore, DL-TCH transmission will encounter the same polluted RS issue with CCH in case of Full RU OFDMA scheme.